How to Configure Microsoft SQL Server Mirroring Support for App-V

 The App-V Management Server uses the TCP/IP networking library to communicate with the SQL Server when database mirroring is enabled, and therefore instance names cannot be used.
 The port numbers must be specified in the registry keys instead.

 Check the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Softgrid\4.5\Server\SQLServerPort and make sure that it contains the port number that is used for SQL on the SQL Server computer.
 If you are using a named instance this key value must be set to the port that is used for the named instance.

 Create the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Softgrid\4.5\Server\SQLFailoverServerName as REG_SZ and then set the value to the host name of the SQL Server that hosts the mirror.

 Create the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Softgrid\4.5\Server\SQLFailoverServerPort as DWORD and then set the value to the port number that is used for SQL on the computer that is running SQL Server to host the mirror.
 If you are using a named instance for the mirror this key value must be set to the port number that is used for the named instance.

 On the computer that is running the App-V Management Web Service, configure the Universal Data Link (UDL) text file.
 In the directory where App-V is installed, double-click SftMgmt.udl and specify the following values:

-, and then enter the server name of the failover SQL Server.
-Click
+Click the All tab, and then select the entry Failover Partner.
+Click Edit Value, and then enter the server name of the failover SQL Server.
+Click OK.

 To verify that database mirroring is running correctly, test the failover and confirm that the App-V Management Server continues to function correctly.